ccims/ccims-frontend/additional/usingTheProject.md

 ## Documentation generation
 The documentation is generated with [Compodoc](https://github.com/compodoc/compodoc).
 Run `npm run compodoc`for a documentation server.
 Navigate to `http://localhost:6060/`.
 The documentation will automatically reload if you change any of the source files.
 The configuration for the documentation is managed in [tsconfig.doc.json](tsconfig.doc.json).

-## Codegeneration from .graphql files
-The app uses GraphQL instead of REST to communicate with the backend.
-The graphql files are in the [data folder](src/app/data) and subdivided by entities they pertain to e.g. [label](src/app/data/label/label.graphql) <br />
-When you change .graphql files you have to rerun the code generator.
-It will update the files in src/generated to match the changes in the .graphql files.
-:warning: The backend has to be running with debugNoLogin set to true to make the backend schema definition accessible to the generator via the urls defined in the codegen [configuration file](codegen.yml).
-Run `npm run generate` to execute the codegenerator when this condition is met.

 ## Codegenerator explanation
 We use a codegenerator (https://graphql-code-generator.com/) to create typescript classes from .graphql files